 Negative impact/ gap in information identified in the Equality Analysis Action required to mitigate HOW WILL YOU KNOW THIS IS ACHIEVED?
 E.G. PERFORMANCE MEASURE/ TARGET) By when Existing or additional resources?
 Lead Officer Action added to divisional/ team plan?
-Disability U A number of disabled working age Merton residents receive benefit support.
+Disability Dago A number of disabled working age Merton residents receive benefit support.
 In November 2016, 900 disabled Merton residents claimed benefits.
 This equates to 0.7%, which is the same as London.
 Merton is committed to supporting its residents that have mobility issues, and there are a number of ways we currently support this objective.
 Customer feedback Number of applications of Blue Badge & free carer permits Sept 2019 1 7 1 Ben Stephens Yes Merton is a member of the national Blue Badge scheme.
 The Blue Badge provides a range of parking and other motoring concessions for people who are registered blind or have severe mobility problems.
 Blue Badge holders can park free of charge in any Merton disabled parking bay, pay & display and shared use bay or permit holder bay.
-Access improvements to Later this year the Blue Badge eligibility scheme will be extended to those with a wide range of mental health issues that affect their mobility.
+Number of Applications For disabled bays Access improvements to Later this year the Blue Badge eligibility scheme will be extended to those with a wide range of mental health issues that affect their mobility.
 This will extend our current provision to support additional residents within the Borough.
 A Blue Badge holder in Merton is entitled to apply for a free carer permit under certain conditions.
 This is to further support those residents with mobility issues and in need of regular support and care.
-The Ensuring we have suitable accessibility
+The public transport infrastructure Ensuring we have suitable accessibility options (channels) for disabled users who wish to make payments and carer permit eligibility is based on being a Blu Badge holder.

-Badge holder.
 Any increase in charges is offset by eligibility for a Blue Badge, which provides free on street parking at many locations, including on single and double yellow lines.
 Those with disabilities are also able to apply for the creation of a disabled bay.
 Respondents to the survey recorded comments regarding accessibility issues in relation to public transport.
 The Council works closely with TfL and Network Rail to ensure that the Highway infrastructure accommodates the efficiency of public transport services.
-This includes accessibility. with regard to the service Civil enforcement officers and parking staff will all be trained to help administer the new Blue Badge regulations and assist those with mental health issues including dementia friendly training --
+This includes accessibility. with regard to the service Civil enforcement officers and parking staff will all --- ---